mhered/sevillabot/activity_log.md

 This challenge can be driven autonomously *or* by remote control.
 The points available are weighted so autonomous robots can earn more points.

 ### Our thoughts

+1/1 Finished the first working prototype of a beautiful clamp actuated by a stepper motor.
+Need to have a working base robot to be able to test it.

 ## [Escape Route](https://piwars.org/2024-disaster-zone/challenges/escape-route/) - Navigate the blind maze to find your way out!